 Prepositions of Place

-Learn list of prepositions of place with pictures, meaning and example sentences.
+Learn a prepositions list with pictures, meaning, and example sentences.

 Example: The basketball is in the box.

 Example: The basketball is hiding under the box.

 Example: There was a little girl sitting next to him.

 Meaning: Something in the middle of two objects or things (or places)

 Meaning: In the middle of or surrounded by other people or things